The Evening Sky for March 2018:

-The evening sky is devoid of any visible planets but barely visible Uranus is high in the southern sky but the use of binoculars or a telescope is definitely needed to see it vividly.
-However, the sky is dominated with deep space objects including the famous nebula in Orion which rises around sunset and is high in the south at midnight.
-Other telescopic interests are the Crab Nebula in the east around 9 pm, the Pinwheel Galaxy high in the east at 7 pm and the great Andromeda Galaxy high overhead at 8 pm.
+The sky though is dominated with deep space objects including the famous nebula in Orion which is high in the south at dusk.
+Other telescopic interests are the Crab Nebula high overhead around 9 pm, the Triangulum Galaxy high in the west at 7 pm and the great Andromeda Galaxy high in the NW at 7 pm.
+Other galaxies can be seen high in the N at 10 pm include these two Messier galaxies:M81 (Bode's galaxy) & M82 (The Cigar galaxy) and one of my favorites; The Whirlpool galaxy is high in the NE by midnight with the Sombrero galaxy the east around 1 am.
 (All these pictures taken in my backyard with an 11 inch telescope).

-The planets are mostly in the morning sky now with mighty Jupiter leading the way with ruddy red Mars right behind rising shortly before 3 am with.
-On January 7, the two appeared very close to each other nearly 'touching' (in apperance) (See a picture I captured at 6 am that morning in 25° weather).
+Other than Mercury and Venus, the planets are mostly in late night sky this month with mighty Jupiter leading the way rising around 11 pm with ruddy red Mars right behind rising around 1 am.
+On January 7, the two appeared very close to each other nearly 'touching' (in appearance) (See a picture I captured at 6 am that morning in 25° weather).

 Saturn, the 'ringed planet' is well up before morning twilight rising around 3 am.